neogeographica/singleplayer_scripts/browser_integration/firefox_extension/README.md

 # Examining the Files

 The source files in this directory are used to build the .xpi package that installs the extension into Firefox.
-To truly examine the code, you should unpack the .xpi package rather than looking at these source files.
+To truly examine the code, you should unpack the .xpi package in the "web-ext-artifacts" folder  rather than looking at these source files.

 A .xpi file is just a zipfile with a different extension, so you can use "unzip" to unpack it.